-As described in Section 3, the reference configuration places the private interface (A1) of the Avaya SBCE in the Common site, (IP address 10.64.91.41), with access to the Main site.
-The connection to AT&T uses the Avaya SBCE public interface B1 (IP address 192.168.80.43).
-The following provisioning is performed via the Avaya SBCE GUI interface, using the "M1" management LAN connection.
+As described in Section 3, the reference configuration places the private interface (A1) of the Avaya SBCE in the Common site, (10.64.91.50), with access to the Main site.
+The connection to AT&T uses the Avaya SBCE public interface B2 (IP address 192.168.80.50).

+The follow provisioning is performed via the Avaya SBCE GUI interface, using the "M1" management LAN connection on the chassis.

-- Step 1 Access the web interface by typing "https://x.x.x.", where x.x.x.x is the management IP address of the Avaya SBCE. - Step 2 Enter the Username and click on Continue.
+- Step 1 Access the web interface by typing "https://x.x.x.x" (where x.x.x.x is the management IP address of the Avaya SBCE). - Step 2 Enter the Username and click on Continue.